tmpg/secws/lab000/lab000_accessing.md

 ![Save](./images/Lab000_Step1_7.png )

-### Connect from Linux or Mac
+### Connect from Mac or Linux or Windows 10 Power Shell

-If you are using Linux, Mac or some bash terminal, you will need to use the private key in Open SSH format (dbseckey.pub).
+If you are using Linux, Mac or some bash terminal, you will need to use the downloaded private key in Open SSH format (*dbseckey.pub*).

 To connect to the dbclient or secdb servers from command line, use the following syntax (change the path to the directory holding the dbseckey.pub file):